abrt/libreport/HACKING.md

 The remainder of the commands assumes you're in the top level of the Libreport git repository checkout.

+When testing `reporter_bugzilla.py` (and possibly other Python reporters in the future), add `src/client-python/` to your PYTHONPATH.

 ## Building

 1. Install dependencies